Shippable/admiral/releaseNotes/master.md

 ## Shippable Server

   - **Admiral allows specification of HTTP proxy servers**: Admiral downloads artifcats and packages needed for install using the HTTP protocol.
 If your corporate intranet routes HTTP traffic using a proxy, you can specify the proxy in Admiral UI.
+  - **Support for public GIT repos for GitHub Enterprise**: Public gitRepo's can be specified as an input for runSh/runCLI jobs.

 ## History